The Friends of Boston, First was founded by the late Ruth M. Parks, in photo, second from the right

 THE FRIENDS OF BOSTON, FIRST, is an affiliate of the First Baptist Church of Boston and all gifts to the church will be held by the Treasurer in a special account for the Friends and may only be used for the preservation of the church edifice both exterior and interior.
 All proceeds are contributed to the Church for specific projects in connection with the building.
 Any individual may join.
 The dues are $100 for life membership.
 Additional contributions in any amount are solicited and are tax deductible.
 Members receive a membership card, occasional reports of the Friends and the Church, invitations to special events, opportunities to work with other Friends, and the satisfaction of helping a unique cause.

-Please mail any contributions to Mrs. Marianne Norman, c/o First Baptist Church of Boston, 110 Commonwealth Ave., Boston, MA 02116.Home History Soul Liberty Contact Us Calendar Newsletter Church Covenant Weddings Directions Missions
+Please mail any contributions (checks made payable to the FBC of Boston) to Dr. Henry P. Henderson, Treasurer, c/o First Baptist Church of Boston, 110 Commonwealth Ave., Boston, MA 02116.Home History Soul Liberty Contact Us Calendar Newsletter Church Covenant Weddings Directions Missions